-4. Master Books: Homeschool parents appreciate the affordability, flexibility, and practicality of Master Books.
-It offers a Charlotte Mason inspired approach to learning with living lessons, captivating pictures, engaging stories and assignments.
+6. Master Books: Homeschool parents appreciate the affordability, flexibility, and practicality of Master Books.
+It offers a Charlotte Mason inspired approach to learning with living lessons, captivating pictures, engaging stories, and assignments.
 Its mission is to increase the reader’s faith in God and the authority of His Word.
-They offer Biblical based Apologetics and Creation materials.
-They are workbook based, but not too heavy on the busywork, which leaves ample time for exploring deeper while encouraging hands-on reinforcement activities.
+They offer biblically-based apologetics and creation materials.
+They are workbooks based, but not too heavy on the busywork, which leaves ample time for exploring deeper while encouraging hands-on reinforcement activities.
 A very Biblically-based curriculum with an economical price tag (approximately $30 per subject for lower elementary) and a relaxed fun pace.
 Books are identified by level, not grades, so you elect which level your child learner is at.

 Most Inexpensive Christian Homeschool Curriculum

 1. Easy Peasy: This curriculum offers materials for all grades (Pre-K to High School).
 It is free and online, or you can purchase the offline curriculum (workbook based).
 This curriculum is said to be structured at an accelerated pace.

 2. Christian Light: The math and language is said to be top-notch, but some may find the reading solid, but a bit dry.
 It is a workbook-based Christian curriculum that has worked very well for many families.
 The lessons are quick, easy to follow, and they have plenty of review sections that you can skip if you feel your child already has a good grasp on the material.
 It is a Mennonite curriculum, so some of the material might not address certain cultural themes; however, its simplicity is quite refreshing as opposed to the flashy color counterparts.